Youth mentoring: United States

 The largest mentoring program in the United States is Big Brothers Big Sisters of America, a program for youth from ages 6–18.
 The organization implements both community-based as well as school-based mentoring, and is typically a one-on-one mentorship.
 There are also programs that are for specific groups of youth such as The National CARES Mentoring Movement, which was created in the aftermath of Hurricane Katrina.
 The program provides strong black leaders to empower black youth in America for a better future.
 At the start of the program, 86 percent of black fourth graders were reading below grade level, and 1,000 black children a day were being arrested.
 After joining the mentoring movement, 98 percent of participants stayed in school as well as avoided gang activity, and teen pregnancy, while 85 percent of youth in the program did not use drugs.
 Since starting in 2005, the program has influenced over 125,000 black youths.
-The mentoring typically takes place in the community in a group setting to create positive relations amongst the youth.
+The mentoring typically takes place in the community in a group setting to create positive relations among the youth.
 In 2002, the Institute of Medicine of the National Academy of Sciences published a major report examining after-school and other community programs designed to foster positive youth development.
-The report concluded that very few after-school programs “have received the kind of comprehensive experimental evaluation necessary to make a firm recommendation about replicating the program in its entirety across the country.”
+The report concluded that very few after-school programs "have received the kind of comprehensive experimental evaluation necessary to make a firm recommendation about replicating the program in its entirety across the country."
 However, the report singled out mentoring programs modeled after the Big Brothers Big Sisters mentoring program as a rare exception, and recommended its widespread replication.